Seattle area nonbinary therapist helping LGBTQIA+ and neurodiverse people reconnect to their authentic self and heal attachment wounds .

 As we've all been learning the last two years, the world is a wild place.
 For neurodiverse people living in a capitalist society, burnout is pretty much a guarantee, especially if you haven't been equipped with tools and systems that work for YOU.
 A big impact of long-term burnout is dissociation from the body.
 In our work together, we will help you reconnect with your body and restructure your life in such a way that you don't have to betray your limits to feel successful and fulfilled.

-I received a Master’s degree in Mental Health Counseling in 2017 from The Seattle School.
 I was trained in Relational Psychodynamic Psychotherapy, which is a method of treatment grounded in depth psychology, interpersonal neurobiology, and the sacredness of the therapeutic relationship.
-Fundamentally, I believe what has been broken in relationship must be healed in relationship, and this primary belief impacts all other aspects of my approach.
-My primary modalities include attachment theory, re-parenting & inner child work, and nature-based somatic therapy.
-Though the foundation of my training is talk therapy, I believe our bodies often need more than a conversation to heal deeply, especially when trauma is concerned.
-Therefore, sessions are always client-led, and I utilize a wide variety of somatic and art therapy based techniques, including outdoor sessions, to address the holistic and varying needs of the client.
+Fundamentally, I believe what has been broken in relationship must be healed in relationship, and this primary belief impacts all other aspects of the therapeutic experience.
+Though I use other modalities as well, psychodynamic psychotherapy is the foundational pillar of my work as a therapist.

 Ecotherapy recognizes that our dis-ease as humans stems from living a life that is disconnected and out of harmony with the natural rhythms of the earth.
 To place mental illness solely in personal reality is a delusional repression of actual experience.
 Our lived experiences - on freeways, in food deserts, and concrete jungles - has separated us from our own rhythms.
 Our goal then, is simply to welcome you back to the rhythms of your body and the earth.